-The function of beat up mechanism is to push the weft (filling) thread that has been inserted across the warp threads in a shed, up to the fell of cloth.
+The function of beat up mechanism is to push the weft thread that has been inserted across the warp threads in a shed, up to the fell of cloth.
 Fell of cloth is the position of the last pick in the cloth woven on the loom.

-The beating-up of the weft (filling) to the fell of cloth is carried out by the reed-
+The beating-up of the weft to the fell of cloth is carried out by the reed, which is fixed on the sley by means of a reed cap.